 Meanwhile, at the Mangiagalli hospital in Milan, I saw how another centre appears to take a different approach.
 Its volunteers offered me financial and other support if I continued my pregnancy.
 But they also reassured me that abortion is a safe procedure, described different methods clearly, and wished me luck with my choice.

-Across the country, Movimento per la Vita has an initiative called the Gemma Project that provides clothes, food and other items as well as cash payments and help for poor pregnant women and mothers to access public services.
+Across the country, Movimento per la Vita has an initiative called the Gemma Project, which provides clothes, food and other items as well as cash payments and help for poor pregnant women and mothers to access public services.

 The Ministry of Health did not respond to openDemocracy’s questions and requests for comment.
 Both the hospital and the centre in Benevento declined to comment.

 In a four-page response, Movimento per la Vita said its activities are not “against women’s rights, health and freedom”.
-It said it’s “welcomed and offered totally free help” to more than 750,000 women over forty years, and that "no one has ever come back to complain”.
+It said it is “welcomed and [has] offered totally free help” to more than 750,000 women over 40 years, and that "no one has ever come back to complain.”

 It denied that its volunteers intercept, blame or humiliate women at hospitals but rather offer “loving support”.
-It added that “The presence of the MPV volunteers in hospitals is the result of public administrative agreements, according to law”.
+It added: “The presence of MPV volunteers in hospitals is the result of public administrative agreements, according to law.”